phantasie-schmiede/psb-foundation/README.md

 - auto-registers existing FlexForms, TypoScript, TSconfig and icons
 - provides convenient ways to access often used core-functionalities

+#### IMPORTANT
+psb_foundation is designed to simplify common recurrent settings.
+Although it offers a versatile set of configurations and tools, you may not be able to map certain complex scenarios with it.
+But you can still make use of this extension.
+For example, you can use the auto-generation of the TCA and add special settings via files in `TCA/Overrides/` as usual.

 ### Why should you use it?
 The goal of this extension is to
 - bring together different points of configuration to improve readability, maintainability and development time